Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/eSealing/eSealing_dapp.rst

 Register a file
 ===============

-Select the ``registration tab`` to register the file hash as it can be seen in the video below:
+Select the **Registration tab** to register the file hash as shown below:

 .. figure:: ./images/registrationTab.gif
    :alt: StreamPlayer
    :align: center

-   Registration Tab

 View timestamp and witness
 ==========================

-Select the ``display tab`` to look up the timestamp and witness (sealer account) of an already registered file as it can be seen in the video below:
+Select the **Display tab** to look up the timestamp and witness (sealer account) of an already registered file as shown below:

 .. figure:: ./images/displayTab.gif
    :alt: StreamPlayer
    :align: center

-   Display Tab

 Use Concordium Client
 =====================